Code-Institute-Submissions/AbbeyPhysio_MS1/README.md

 * [HTML5](https://en.wikipedia.org/wiki/HTML5)
 * [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets)

-* [JavaScript](https://www.javascript.com/) (through bootstrap framework and google api)
+A small about of [JavaScript](https://www.javascript.com/) was used to implement Google Maps Api on location page.
+This was copied from Google developer tools [tutorial](https://developers.google.com/maps/documentation/javascript/adding-a-google-map).

 ### Frameworks, Libraries and Programs Used

-- [Bootstrap v4.5.0](https://getbootstrap.com/) - Used for the responsove layout as well as custom components such as image carousel, navigation bar, footer, cards and collapse element.
+- [Bootstrap v4.5.0](https://getbootstrap.com/) - Used for the responsove layout as well as custom components such as forms, modal popups, navigation bar, footer, cards and collapsable element.
-- [jquery](https://jquery.com/) - Used in some of the clickable elements such as collapsable 'hamburger' nav bar and collapse element.
+- [jquery](https://jquery.com/) - Used in some of the clickable elements such as collapsable 'hamburger' nav bar.
-- [popper.js](https://popper.js.org/) - Used in some of the clickable elements such as collapsable 'hamburger' nav bar and collapse element.
+- [popper.js](https://popper.js.org/) - Used in some of the clickable elements such as collapsable 'hamburger' nav bar.
-- [Font Awesome](https://fontawesome.com/) - Font Awesome was used to add social icons and complement the design.
+- [Font Awesome](https://fontawesome.com/) - Font Awesome was used to add social icons throughout the site and improve overall design and legibility;
-- [Google Fonts](https://fonts.google.com/) - Google Fonts was used to import 'Exo' and 'PT Sarif' fonts in the main.css stylesheet.
+- [Google Fonts](https://fonts.google.com/) - Google Fonts was used to import 'Roboto' and 'Exo' fonts in the style.css stylesheet.
 - [Git](https://git-scm.com/) - Git was used to allow for tracking of any changes in the code and for the version control.
 - [GitPod](https://www.gitpod.io/) - GitPod, conected to GitHub, hosted the coding space and allowed the projected to be commited to the Github repository.
-- [Github](https://github.com/) - GitHub is used to host the project files and publish the live website by using Git Pages.
+- [Github](https://github.com/) - GitHub is used to host the repository and publish the live website by using Git Pages.
 - [Google Chrome developer tools](https://developers.google.com/web/tools/chrome-devtools) for testing and troubleshooting.
 - [W3C Markup Validation](https://validator.w3.org/) used to validate HTML.
 - [W3C CSS validation](https://jigsaw.w3.org/css-validator/) used to validate CSS.

 ## Testing

-A summary files of all testing undertaken can be found here (to be updated!)
+#### Code Validation

+Each page was through the W3C HTMl and the stylesheet through the CSS validator.

 #### Browser Compatibility